sapientcoffee/dotfiles/readme.md

 time to time to keep your environment fresh and up-to-date.
 You can find this script in `bin/`.

+On ChromeOS need to follow the workaround for Nerd fonts [here](https://github.com/ryanoasis/nerd-fonts/issues/345).

 ## topical

 Everything's built around topic areas.
 If you're adding a new area to your